HOME/OVERVIEW

 Typically the family member is exposed to asbestos dust or fibers from the worker's clothing, and when the clothing is handled the dust is released and inhaled.
 Family members that are exposed in this way, may be exposed to smaller amounts, but are still very much at risk.

-In the same way, those that have homes or work work near facilities that have asbestos may also be at risk even though there is not obvious direct contact.
+In the same way, those that have homes or work near facilities that have asbestos may also be at risk even though there is not obvious direct contact.
 The fine asbestos dust can easily be carried by the wind over long distances.

 Trades: